exasol/transformers-extension/doc/user_guide/user_guide.md

 * Utility UDFs: UDFs which deal with installation and deletion of pretrained Transformers models in the Exasol BucketFS.
 * Prediction UDFs: These are a group of UDFs for each supported task.
 Each of them uses the downloaded pre-trained model and performs prediction.
 These are the supported tasks:

    1. AI Custom Classify Extended
    2. AI Entailment Extended
-   3. Question Answering
+   3. AI Answer Extended
-   4. Masked Language Modelling
+   4. AI Fill Mask Extended
-   5. Text Generation
+   5. AI Complete Extended
-   6. Token Classification
+   6. AI Extract Extended
-   7. Text Translation
+   7. AI Translate Extended
-   8. Zero-Shot Text Classification
+   8. AI Classify Extended

 This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API to use pre-trained models on an Exasol cluster.